Last Updated on February 20, 2025

 Fiat currencies come and go.
 What always remains is hard money such as gold and silver.

-The US Dollar began its life as a fixed weight of silver, then it became a fixed weight of gold.
+The U.S. Dollar began its life as a fixed weight of silver, then it became a fixed weight of gold.
 Now it is a purely fiat currency without being bound to hard money.

-That it has been used to stabilise hyper inflationary conditions in Zimbabwe and Venezuela only serves to illustrate that as the global reserve currency it is the most stable currency in the world.
+That it has been used to stabilise hyper inflationary conditions in Zimbabwe and Venezuela only serves to illustrate that as the global reserve currency it is the most stable fiat currency in the world.

 We should prepare for that fact now, while times are still good, and make sure we are protected with some hard money when it is inevitably needed.